rust-lang/rust/src/doc/reference.md

 before the expression they apply to.

 * `-`
   : Negation.
-May only be applied to numeric types.
+Signed integer types and floating-point types support negation.
+It
+    is an error to apply negation to unsigned types; for example, the compiler rejects `-1u32`.
 * `*`
   : Dereference.
 When applied to a [pointer](#pointer-types) it denotes the
     pointed-to location.
 For pointers to mutable locations, the resulting